BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 7.2.3 Each of the remaining Officers, if any, elected from among the Directors or Members shall be elected as set forth herein by a majority vote of the Members at their annual meeting and shall serve until the next annual meeting and thereafter, until a successor shall have been elected or, in each case, until she or he sooner dies, resigns, is removed, or becomes disqualified.

 7.2.4 Officers shall be eligible for re-election for an additional two (2)-year term or for a different Officer position, but no Officer may hold office for more than two (2) consecutive terms.
-Additional, non-consecutive terms are permitted providing there has been at least one two (2)-year non-serving term in between.
+Additional, non-consecutive terms are permitted providing there has been at least two (2)-years in between.
+If a Director is elected to an Officer position in the middle of his/her two (2)-year Director term, the Officer term will supersede Director term (i.e. the Officer will be allowed to complete her/his full two (2)-year term as an Officer).
 Elections for Officer positions shall take place after the election of Directors is complete.
 Those Directors agreeing to be nominated for vacant Officer positions shall be put forward for nomination and election by the Members using the same voting procedure as for Director nominations and elections.

 7.3 President and Vice President.
 Unless the Directors specify otherwise, the President shall be the chief executive officer of the Society and, subject to the control of the Directors, shall have general charge and supervision of the affairs of the Society.
 In the event a Vice President is elected, the Vice President shall have all the powers and duties of the President during the absence of the President or during the President’s inability to act.
 The Vice President, if any, shall have such other duties and powers as designated by the Directors or the President.